Coronavirus: India reports 28,204 new cases in last 24 hours, lowest in 5 months

 - Data obtained through genome sequencing in Delhi shows that the Delta variant is the dominant strain in the national Capital, The Times of India reported on Tuesday.
 The variant was found in at least 80% of the samples in the last three months.

-- The Karnataka High Court has asked the state government to explain why it deferred local body elections till December 2021, Bar and Bench reported.
+- The Karnataka High Court has asked the state government to explain why it deferred local body elections till December 2021 because of the pandemic, but allowed religious places to stay open, Bar and Bench reported.

 - The Delhi government on Monday allowed pregnant women to get vaccine doses at health facility sites where they report for their regular check-ups, PTI reported.
 Pregnant women became eligible for Covid-19 vaccines around a month ago.